All Episodes

 You're taught to chase after all the usual brass rings.

-You chase after the big money, and you figure out how big your corner office is.
+You chase after the big money and you figure out how big your corner office is.

 You worry about whether you have a fancy enough title or a fancy enough car.

-That's the message that's sent each and every day, or has been in our culture for far too long, that through material possessions, through a ruthless competition pursued only on your own behalf, that's how you will measure success.
+That through material possessions, through a ruthless competition pursued only on your own behalf, that's how you will measure success.

-Here he is, taking dead aim at the concept of self-interest and rugged individualism, because that's selfish.
+Here he is taking dead aim at the concept of self-interest and rugged individualism because that's selfish.

-And his wife, his wife, I saw her, Michelle was uh, she makes her tours of this this tour of the government agencies, and she said, I think it was yesterday or the day before, essentially the same thing.
+And his wife, his wife, I saw her, Michelle, was she making her tours of this tour of the government agencies.

-Well, you know, I had this great job, the corner office, and they gave more money than I ever thought I would make.
+Well, you know, I had this great job, the corner office, and they gave me more money than I ever thought I would make.

-I was a corporate lawyer, and one day I said, Why am I working for this big corporation?
+And one day I said, why am I working for this big corporation?

-Well, where's the where is the meaning in my life?
+Where is the meaning in my life?

-I wasn't any meaning.
+There wasn't any meaning.

-I I just it just wasn't me.
+It just wasn't me.

 Don't do that anymore.

-Meanwhile, one of his lead supporters, the Oprah, was at Duke University over the weekend, bragging about all the houses that she owns, bragging about her private jet, talking about how important it was to her to have a private jet, and how cool it was to have a jet, and how cool it was to have all these houses.
+Meanwhile, one of his lead supporters, the Oprah, was at Duke University over the weekend bragging about all the houses that she owns, bragging about her private jet, talking about how important it was to her to have a private jet and how cool it was to have a jet and how cool it was to have all these houses.

 The Oprah sending the exact opposite message of the Messiah.

-Here's the second soundbite from Obama.
+Here's the second sound bite from Obama.

-I want to highlight two main problems with that old tired, me first approach to life.
+I want to highlight two main problems with that old, tired, me-first approach to life.

 First of all, it distracts you from what's truly important.